-We are also developing IFX-1 for the treatment of Pyoderma Gangraenosum (PG).
+We are also developing vilobelimab for the treatment of Pyoderma Gangraenosum (PG).
 PG is a chronic inflammatory form of neutrophilic dermatosis characterized by accumulation of neutrophils in the affected skin areas.
 The exact pathophysiology is not fully understood, but it is postulated that inflammatory cytokine production as well as neutrophil activation and dysfunction contribute to a sterile inflammation in the skin.
 PG presents as painful pustule or papule, mainly on the lower extremities which rapidly progress to an extremely painful enlarging ulcer.
 Associated symptoms include fever, malaise, weight loss and myalgia.
 PG usually has a devastating effect on a patient's life due to the severe pain and induction of significant movement impairment depending on lesions' location.
-The exact prevalence of PG is not yet known, but is estimated that up to 50,000 patients in the US and Europe are affected by this disease.
+The exact prevalence of PG is not yet known but is estimated that up to 50,000 patients in the US and Europe are affected by this disease.
 We plan to seek orphan drug designation for PG in the United States and Europe.

-In February 2019, we received the approval of an open label Phase IIa exploratory study from Health Canada with a planned enrollment of 18 patients with moderate to severe PG.
-We dosed the first patient in this trial in June 2019 and we plan to study 3 different dosing regimens of IFX-1 in a dose-escalation manner.
-The objectives of this study are to evaluate the safety and efficacy of IFX-1 in this patient population.
-The primary endpoint of the study is safety while the key secondary endpoints focus on the responder rate defined as a Physicians Global Assessment ≤ 3 of the target ulcer at visits V4, V6, V10, and V16 (end of treatment) as well as time to complete closure of Pyoderma Gangraenosum target ulcer (investigator assessment).
-In February 2020, we announced initial data from the first 5 patients.
-Patients in this first dosing group are being treated with 800mg of IFX-1 biweekly for 12 weeks after an initial run-in phase with three doses of 800mg on day 1, 4 and 8 of the study, with a three-month observational period.
-Out of the first 5 initial patients dosed with IFX-1, 2 patients achieved complete closure of the target ulcer.
-One patient completed the treatment period demonstrating a full healing of all affected areas.
-This patient continues to remain disease free approximately 2 months after being taken off IFX-1 therapy.
-The second patient exhibited healing of PG affected areas except for one minimal opening.
-This patient is close to completion of therapy.
+In February 2019, we initiated an open label, multi-centric Phase IIa exploratory study enrolling 18 patients with moderate to severe PG in Canada, the U.S. and Poland.
+We dosed the first patient in this trial in June 2019 and we plan to study 3 different dosing regimens of vilobelimab in a dose-escalation manner.
+The objectives of this study are to evaluate the safety and efficacy of vilobelimab in this patient population.
+The objectives of this study are to evaluate the safety and efficacy of vilobelimab in this patient population.
+The primary endpoint of the study is safety while the key secondary endpoints focus on the responder rate defined as a Physicians Global Assessment \leq 3 of the target ulcer at visits V4, V6, V10, and V16 (end of treatment) as well as time to complete closure of Pyoderma Gangraenosum target ulcer (investigator assessment).
+In February 2020, we announced initial data from the first five patients in this trial.
+Patients in this first dosing group are being treated with 800mg of vilobelimab biweekly for 12 weeks after an initial run-in phase with three doses of 800mg on day 1, 4 and 8 of the study, with a three-month observational period.
+Out of the first five initial patients dosed with vilobelimab, two patients achieved complete closure of the target ulcer.
 Both patients in remission had previously failed to respond to different therapeutic treatment attempts, including high dose glucocorticoids, and both patients showed elevated C5a levels in plasma at baseline.
-An additional patient who completed the study showed initial wound healing activity in the first 2-3 weeks of treatment, but no wound size decrease or closure was detected.
-The remaining 2 patients who are still under treatment have severe disease, including large and extensive ulcers.
-Both patients did not show a healing response but are eligible for a dose escalation.
 Pharmacodynamic analysis of the C5a levels over time of treatment indicated that a dose escalation may provide better control over C5a levels throughout the treatment period.
 The drug was well tolerated and no drug-related severe adverse events (SAE) have been recorded to date in the study.
-We are continuing to enroll the study with the addition of higher dose cohorts
+We are continuing to enroll the study with the addition of higher dose cohorts.
+Data from the additional cohorts is expected by the end of 2021.

-IFX-1 for the treatment of oncological diseases
+Vilobelimab for the treatment of oncological diseases